DBraun/DawDreamer/README.md

   (faust_processor, ["piano", "vocals"])
 ]

-assert(engine.load_graph(graph))
+engine.load_graph(graph)
 engine.render(DURATION)
 ```

 ## License

-If you use DawDreamer, you must obey the licenses of JUCE, pybind11, and Steinberg VST2/3, and Maximillian.
+If you use DawDreamer, you must obey the licenses of JUCE, pybind11, Steinberg VST2/3, FAUST, and Maximillian.

 ## Release Notes